Linking Product Features to Business Value

 What is Business Value?

 From a business perspective, any action (new feature, new capability, or other action taken) that leads or contributes to an improved business outcome – increased sales, decreased costs, decreased risks – fundamental measures of a company’s business performance – represents value.
-Of course these macro-level business outcomes may be too far removed from individual team actions to provide a meaningful correlation with the business value of any individual product feature.
+Of course these macro-level business outcomes may be too far removed from individual team actions to provide a meaningful correlation with the business value from any individual product feature.
 They are lagging indicators, and as such make it difficult to measure the economic impact or value of any product change that we make.
 Leading indicators are needed to assess the value of any product innovation, so that adjustments can be made on a more immediate basis.
 Product KPIs are more effective measure for this purpose, for example Conversion Rates, Customer Churn Rates, Customer Acquisition Costs, Active Users, and so on.
 These can be considered drivers of business value, or value-drivers.
 These are things that teams can directly contribute to, and can be measured via Product KPIs.
 Specific value drivers and associated KPIs will be product or domain-specific.
 Moving the needle on these product value KPIs represents business value creation.

-Initiative/Action/Feature → Product Value Driver → Business value
+Initiative/Action/Feature → Product Value Driver → Business Value

 Product-level KPIs are leading indicators that offer us a way to track the impact of a new feature on a much more short-term basis, say monthly or quarterly.
 If a new feature does not have the intended impact on conversion rate, for example, we may choose to pivot in a different direction to achieve that outcome.